CyberAgentAILab/webcolor/README.md

-# webcolor
+# Generative Colorization of Structured Mobile Web Pages

-Official implementation of Generative Colorization of Structured Mobile Web Pages, WACV'23
+The code and dataset will be available by the time of WACV 2023.